L’Europe des Amants

 That thought led me from Campra to Rameau, whose Les Indes Galantes, also an opera-ballet, in 1735, presented characters at the time deemed ‘exotic’ with the aim of stirring the aristocratic imagination.
 Now, three hundred years later, for many of us Dutch, precisely that once ‘exotic’ colonial legacy has become firmly rooted in our characters, resulting in a new history, a new stimulus to the imagination, and thus a new narrative.

-Rather, his example lies above all in that unparalleled penchant for the dance-like in which folk dance inevitably breaks through the surface, in the rhythmic invention he then displays, in his skill at creating ‘characters’ and in the pace of their action, his cunning sense of humour – in short, in everything that makes an opera an opera and a ballet a ballet.
+Rather, his example lies above all in that unparalleled penchant for the dance-like in which folk dance inevitably breaks through the surface, in the rhythmic invention he then displays, in his skill at creating ‘characters’ and in the pace of their actions, his cunning sense of humour – in short, in everything that makes an opera an opera and a ballet a ballet.
 And, of course, in his effervescent harmonies.

 Thus, L’Europe des Amants became a series of lighthearted character pieces with the personal histories of Saskia’s parents, Margot Wong Lun Hing and Henk Coolen, in the background.
-Therefore, don’t be surprised that in L’Europe des Amants, both Baroque sequential harmony and un-eighteenth-century modal sounds creep into the Ouverture (à Deux), that in the Tambourin de Lointain a Surinam folk song pops up, and that a mildly mournful Passacaille and increasingly nervous Gigue finally embrace each other solemnly and lovingly.
+Therefore, don’t be surprised that in L’Europe des Amants, both Baroque sequential harmony and un-eighteenth-century modal sounds creep into the Ouverture (à Deux), that in the Tambourin Lointain a Surinam folk song pops up, and that a mildly mournful Passacaille and increasingly nervous Gigue finally embrace each other solemnly and lovingly.

 .